rdp/replace-text-pdf/README.md

 You can change the "title" that shows up in the browser when you view a pdf using a different tool: sed -i 's/old title/new title/' filename.pdf

-There are a few more options, run ./replaceinpdf -h to see them.

 Cheers!